 This past year I was able to get back under 5/24.
 It was a long 2 years of changing my strategy to focus on business cards only, but I met my goal in March.
 The first card I opened was the World of Hyatt Credit Card.
 This enabled us to get up to 17 free nights after cutting down a rotting tree.
 I actually had to call the reconsideration line 4 or 5 times before I finally got approved.
 The reason being was mostly high balances due to a rental property renovation Dave and I did in 2019.

 For the remainder of last year, I kind of switched up my strategy to first pay off all of my debts.
 Even though they were on 0% interest cards, I knew they were overall hurting my score for having high balances and high utilization.
 Using Chase’s Pay Yourself Back program with the Chase Sapphire Reserve Card, I was able to get 50% more cash back to pay down debt.
-Tie that in with Bank Account Bonuses, I was able to put a significant amount of money to pay off thousands of dollars of debt.
+Tie that in with Bank Account Bonuses, I was able to put a significant amount of money to pay off $45,000 dollars of credit card debt.

 Now that I finally cleared up my debt, my strategy will be to keep under 5/24 and earn those Chase Ultimate Rewards Points.
 I love Chase UR points as they are so versatile to use within the portal, or transfer to airlines and hotels.
 The pay yourself back feature makes it even better.
 Combining cards such as the Chase Ink Business Cash or Chase Ink Business Unlimited (which BOTH cards have a $0 annual fee) is a great way to expand your points quickly.
-I will definitely be sticking to the Chase Points Train this year.
+I will definitely be sticking to the Chase Points this year.

 Travel Goals